Board Members- Membership

 Ching Ching Lin, Ed.
 D has more than thirteen years of experience working with culturally and linguistically diverse students as a Social Studies and ESL teacher at a NYC public high school.
 She also has taught ESL at numerous colleges, including New Jersey Community College and Long Island Business Institute.
 Currently she teaches TESOL at Touro College.
 Ching Ching Lin holds a B. A. in Philosophy from Taiwan and an M.A. in Philosophy from the Graduate School and University Center of CUNY.
 She earned her doctorate in Education with a specialization in Pedagogy and Philosophy from Montclair State University in 2012.
 She has published manuscripts on various topics related to ESL curriculum and instruction.
 Her research mainly focuses on tapping into funds of knowledge of culturally and linguistically diverse students as emerging cosmopolitan intellectuals.

-Monica Baker has over 12 years experience working as a public school
+She has several years of experience working as a volunteer in various

-rights of immigrants.
-She holds a B.A. in Communications and Media and
+Brazil.
+She holds a B.A. in ELA and Media Studies from CUNY Hunter

 Lynn Nakazawa, Director of Member Recruitment

 language teaching when she first started working at AEON, an English